Teesop/Making-Recommendations/README.md

 # Making-Recommendations
-Repositry for Logistic regression on Happy Dataset
+Repository for Logistic regression on Happy Dataset